matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 `max_lifetime`:
 	the maximum duration in seconds for which a well-behaved server should store this event.
-If absent, or null, it should be interpreted as 'forever'.
+Must be null or in range [0, 2<sup>31</sup>-1].
+If absent, or null, should be interpreted as 'forever'.

 `min_lifetime`:
 	the minimum duration for which a well-behaved server should store this event.
-	If absent, or null, should be interpreted as 'forever'
+	Must be null or in range [0, 2<sup>31</sup>-1].
+If absent, or null, should be interpreted as 'forever'.

 `self_destruct`:
 	a boolean for whether wellbehaved servers should remove this event after seeing an explicit read receipt delivered for it.
+If absent, or null, should be interpreted as false.

 `expire_on_clients`:
 	a boolean for whether well-behaved clients should expire messages clientside to match the min/max lifetime and/or self_destruct semantics fields.
+If absent, or null, should be interpreted as false.

 For instance: